 When you’re feeling lousy, the last thing you want to do is down some yucky tasting medicine.
 And the same holds true for your cat.
 When taking medication, many cats foam at the mouth, hold the pill in their esophagus, or just spit it back out.

-First, train your cat to be comfortable having her face and mouth handled; associate the sensations with something positive by rewarding her with a small treat.
-Then, establish a medication schedule, so she knows what to expect and when.
+First, train your cat to be comfortable having its face and mouth handled; associate the sensations with something positive by rewarding it with a small treat.
+Then, establish a medication schedule, so it knows what to expect and when.

 If you’re still having issues with administering pills, there are lots of soft treats with pockets designed for holding pills.Continue to 6 of 8 below.